 Cullen currently lives in Houston, administers a family foundation funding healthcare initiatives in the greater Houston area, and serves on the Board of Directors of the Houston Arboretum and Nature Center, the Houston Zoo, the Houston Parks Board, the Houston Advanced Research Center and other not-for-profit groups dedicated to preserving and expanding green space for the benefit of people and nature.
 She continues her work with bats by serving as chair of the board of Bat Conservation International, collaborating with students in Africa and Latin America, and hosting the online Bat Eco-Interactions database.

-Early on in her career she joined the government of Colombia to establish an Amazonian wildlife rehabilitation center to combat wildlife trafficking and increase the livelihood of the indigenous communities.
-She acted as a consultant for the Congress of Colombia on a diversity of initiatives involving agricultural practices, public health, and mitigation of human-wildlife conflicts.
-Later on she joined the Global Species Programme at IUCN in Washington D.C. where she managed a portfolio of projects involving species assessments, wildlife conservation, ecosystem services, and community based conservation mainly for the Caribbean and Gulf of Mexico region.
+Early on in her career she joined the government of Colombia to establish an Amazonian wildlife rehabilitation center for species confiscated from illegal trade.
+She acted as a consultant for the Congress of Colombia on a diversity of initiatives involving public health, transmissible diseases, mitigation of human-wildlife conflicts and agricultural practices.
+Later on she joined the Global Species Programme at IUCN where she managed a portfolio of projects involving species assessments, wildlife conservation, ecosystem services, and community based conservation mainly for the Caribbean and Gulf of Mexico region.
 She was part of the USNPS-Inventory and Monitory team where she led the design of management initiatives with a systems approach for protected areas.
 She is currently an appointed member at the IUCN Commission on Ecosystem Management for the North America and Caribbean.

 Taylor Brown is a software developer, database architect, and a strong advocate for the free and open source software (FOSS) movement.
 For 25 years, he's designed and coded database driven software for a both the web and the desktop.